huskeypm/cellmigration/run/README.md

+# General structions for running jobs on faust

-WARNING: for the time being, use SEEKER conda, not openmm-env w pytraj SEEKRNew
+WARNING: use SEEKERNew conda, not openmm-env w pytraj

-Workflow
+## Workflow
 - Determine your code/data locations on the remote host (faust)
 - in faust.bash, set run directory, runfile, and exec export SRC=/home/pkekeneshuskey/source/cellmigration/